abdullahkavakli/Trivia-Quiz/README.md

 # Trivia-Quiz
 PyQt5 Question Game(Tr: Bil Bakalım)

-Trivia-Quizis a question game used PyQt5 module.
+Trivia-Quiz is a question game used PyQt5 module.

 It gets questions from database and saves scores to database.